soupi/rfc/reading_haskell.md

 ## Recursive Types and Data Structures

 - A recursive data type is a data definition that refers to itself
-- This let's us define even more interesting data structures such as linked lists and trees
+- This lets us define even more interesting data structures such as linked lists and trees

 ```hs
 data IntList